rbrtbrnschn/karl/README.md

 Swagger API Docs available under http://localhost:3333/docs ( Placeholder ).

+### Disclaimer:

+> I could not get the original WP url to work.
+I've in turn used any other WP site.
+For this case I used: `https://animallogic.com/`.

 ### Task:

 Erstelle ein Full Stack System Frontend / Backend mit folgender Aufgabestellung: